LudovicLeGuen/Wheel-of-Fortune/README.md

 The design of a command line application is by nature pretty basic, but the developper has decided to highlight the sentence during the game since it is the mot important factor for the player.
 The sentence is therefore "wrapped" between two lines made of the * characters and spaces.

-Moreover, the devlopper has decided to isert a printing effect to add a feeling of continuity to the game.
+Moreover, the devlopper has decided to insert a printing effect to add a feeling of continuity to the game.
 This effect gives the player the sensation to be in a narrated game.

 The developper has also decided to add a Game Host in the person of Mr Boty to even more emulate the TV game.
 [Back to top ⇧](#Wheel-Of-Fortune)